-THE BOOK OF THE LODGE AND OFFICERS' MANUAL:
+THE BOOK OF THE LODGE AND OFFICERS' MANUAL;

-TO WHICH IS ADDED.
+TO WHICH IS ADDED,

-A CENTURY OF MASONIC APHORISMS.
+A CENTURY OF MASONIC APHORISMS,

 Calculated for General Instruction and the Improvement of a Masonic Life.

 With an Engraved Emblematical Frontispiece.

-This Handbook is intended as a Guide to all the Ceremonies incidental to the Order, which can consistently be committed to print, from the foundation to the cape-stone of a Lodge, and will include specific directions on every point of ordinary and extraordinary occurrence in its internal management. classed under the following heads :-
+This Handbook is intended as a Guide to all the Ceremonies incidental to the Order, which can consistently be committed to print, from the foundation to the cape-stone of a Lodge, and will include specific directions on every point of ordinary and extraordinary occurrence in its internal management, classed under the following heads:-

 PART I.-CEREMONIES.-Chap.
 1. What is Masonry?-2.
 The Lodge.-3.
 Building Ritual.-4.
 Foundation Stone.-5.
 Decorations.-6.
 Name.-7.
 Consecration.

 PART II.-DISCIPLINE.-Chap.
 1. Aphorisms.-2.
 Pillar of Wisdom.-3.
+Pillar of

+PART II.-DISCIPLINE.-Chap.
+1. Aphorisms.-2.
+Pillar of Wisdom.-3.
 Pillar of Strength and Beauty.-4.
 Tracing-Board, E.A.P.-5.
-Tracing-Board, F.C. and M.M.-

-6. Labour and Refreshment.
+Tracing-Board, F.C. and M.M.-6.
+Labour and Refreshment.

 "When Doctors in Divinity sit quietly down to write hand-books, it is perfectly clear that their object is utility, and not fame.
-In fact, a literary reputation would rather be lowered than advanced by such a course; currente roda cur wreese exit.
-The author of the 'Book of the Lodge' has therefore a double claim on the gratitude of the Fraternity, the Box of the Lodge has therefore a double claim on the grantude of the Fraternity, for devoting his time to a subject of such extensive usefulness, in which their benefit has alone been consulted.
+In fact, a literary reputation would rather be lowered than advanced by such a course; currente rota cur unceus exit.
+The author of the 'Book of the Lodge' has therefore a double claim on the gratitude of the Fraternity, for devoting his time to a subject of such extensive usefulness, in which their benefit has alone been consulted.
 The book is likely to become a text-book to the Fraternity; for its practical utility cannot be denied.
-The 'Graftsman,' and 'Trestel-Board,' which are the hand-books of the United States, do not compete with it; for they are principally applied to the working of Masoury in the Lodge, and very little is said about ceremonies.
+The 'Craftsman,' and 'Trestle-Board,' which are the hand-books of the United States, do not compete with it; for they are principally applied to the working of Masonry in the Lodge, and very little is said about ceremonies.
 There is not a single class of Brethren amongst those who are ever so slightly disposed to consider the science worth cultivating, who will not find a fund of entertainment and instruction in one or other of its divisions.
 The subjects have been judiciously chosen and scientifically discussed, and the directions are so clearly given, that any Brother of ordinary intelligence will find no difficulty in understanding them."-Freemasons' Quarterly Review.